varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 The intuitive classification for backend and director is an endpoint for the former and a cluster for the latter, but the actual implementation is a bit more subtle.
-VMODs can accept backend arguments return backends in VCL (see :ref:`ref-vmod-vcl-c-types`), but he underlying C type is ``struct director``.
+VMODs can accept backend arguments and return backends in VCL (see :ref:`ref-vmod-vcl-c-types`), but the underlying C type is ``struct director``.
 Under the hood director is a generic concept, and a backend is a kind of director.